-The working group we set up reported on 4.4.18, the report can be found at the bottom of this page or by clicking here.
+The working group we set up to investigate reported on 4.4.18, Please click here for a PDF copy.
+Our National Committee's statement on the Working Group report is at the top of this page.

 Our annual conference on 24-25 November 2018 discussed the recommendations of the working group which looked at our responses to this report and case.
 We voted on a new code of conduct, complaints procedure and safeguarding policy and this can be found here.
 Further updates on follow up work can be found at the bottom of this page.